 Titiwangsa Lake Gardens, 6, Lorong Titiwangsa, Titiwangsa, 53200 Kuala Lumpur, Malaysia, Website

 KL Bird Park is one of the renowned eco-tourism destinations situated right in the heart of Kuala Lumpur.
-Located in the serene & scenic Kuala Lumpur Lake Gardens, it is only 10 minutes drive away from the city center of Kuala Lumpur.
+Located in the serene and scenic Kuala Lumpur Lake Gardens, it is only 10-minute drive away from the city center of Kuala Lumpur.
 The park is home to more than 3000 birds of approximately 200 species of local & foreign birds.
-Definitely worth the detour for all animal lovers or just for the curious-minds.
+Definitely worth the detour for all animal lovers or just for the curious minds.
 As a bonus, you can spot loads of peacocks roaming freely around the facilities.